javadho/campaigns-analysis/README.md

 | **Households Per Day (HPD)**          | The number of distinct households making purchases on a given day.        |

 ## ETL Process Overview
-After downloading CSV files for each table, they were added to the database in SQL Server to be cleaned and transformed.
+After downloading the CSV files for each table, they were imported into the database in SQL Server for cleaning and transformation.
 Then, to do Exploratory Data Analysis (EDA) in Python, a Jupyter notebook was connected to SQL Server using the sqlalchemy library.
-Then, for getting insights, data was imported to Power BI by loading it from the database in SQL Server.
+Then, to gain insights, the data was imported into Power BI by loading it from the SQL Server database.

 ## Data Cleaning and Transformation ([T-SQL](https://github.com/javadho/campaigns-analysis/blob/main/dashboard_and_codes/campaigns_analysis_cleaning_and_transforming.sql))
 -	Remove unnecessary columns